 In Korea there is a snack called “Pepero,” which is basically just Pocky with a Korean name.

 Pretty much what happened was that Lotte (who makes Pepero, first sold in 1983) pretty much ripped off Glico (who made Pocky since 1966).
 At least one thing came from Pepero in Korea, though, and that is “Pepero Day.”
-Apparently it is similar to Valentines day, and young couples exchange Pepero, candies, and “romantic gifts.”
+Apparently it is similar to Valentine’s day, and young couples exchange Lotte Pepero sticks, candies, and “romantic gifts.”

 As for the origins of “Pepero Day,” Wikipedia says that “Pepero Day was started in 1994 by students at a girls’ middle school in Busan, where they exchanged Pepero sticks as gifts to wish one another to grow “as tall and slender as a Pepero.”
 If that’s not a romantic start to this holiday, I don’t know what is.

-Although “Pocky Day” is a thing in Japan, from what I’ve read it’s not as popular as Pepero day.
-Still, Glico is spending money on Pocky Day ads in Japan, so there must be something going on.
+Although “Pocky Day” is a thing in Japan, it’s had trouble getting as popular as Pepero Day.
+But Glico spent money on Pocky Day ads in Japan, and it’s been growing.